Modern Day Slavery Statement

 Our Business

-We provide technology solutions for customers undergoing Digital Transformation.
-We specialise in the charitable sector, amongst others, and seek to participate in technology interventions aimed at solving the challenges faced by vulnerable communities.
+We assess, develop and implement technology solutions for customers undergoing Digital Transformation.
+We operate in all sectors, including support to the charitable sector, and seek to participate in technology interventions aimed at solving the challenges faced by vulnerable communities.

 Policies

-• We encourage our people and our professional community to be vigilant and support SDG 8.7 and the Modern Slavery Act where they can.
+We train and encourage our people and our professional community to be vigilant and support SDG 8.7 and the Modern Slavery Act where they can.

 Endorsement